-Registration for the 2013 Bank of America Chicago Marathon Team Competition is now closed.
+Registration for the 2015 Bank of America Chicago Marathon team competition has closed.

 - Creating a team is free to all participants registered in the Bank of America Chicago Marathon.

 - Teams compete in one of two divisions: Red, for competitive runners or Blue, for runners of all abilities.

 - Teams must have a minimum of four members and may have a maximum of 10 members.

 - Red teams are scored by participant finish time and Blue teams are scored by participant age group finish.